-For more detailed information, refer to official Fujitsu K5 IaaS Documentation.
+For more detailed information, please refer to official Fujitsu K5 IaaS Documentation.

-Note: Currently, to publish to Microsoft Azure platform https://azure.microsoft.com/en-us/ you must install WAL-inuxAgent 2.0.18 (for CentOS) or waagent 2.0.16 (for Debian and Ubuntu) which are not compatible with Network-Manager (or network-manager) package.
+Note: Currently, publications to Microsoft Azure platform https://azure.microsoft.com/en-us/ require to install WAL-inuxAgent 2.0.18 (for CentOS) or waagent 2.0.16 (for Debian and Ubuntu) which are not compatible with Network-Manager (or network-manager) package.
 Therefore, if you plan to migrate, you must also do the following before scanning: